EdgarM73/himmelJederzeit/README.md

 Features neccessary :

-      - parse sky list and create files in readable format
-      - create the timing for records as good as possible ( maybe configurable only during some hours )
-      - store the records in an defined structure
-      - make it configurable which kind of records shall be startet ( like Kids, Thriller, Docu ... )
-      - taking care that a record is only done once
+done      - parse sky list and create files in readable format done      - create the timing for records as good as possible ( maybe configurable only during some hours ) done      - store the records in an defined structure done      - make it configurable which kind of records shall be startet ( like Kids, Thriller, Docu ... ) almost      - taking care that a record is only done once

 Features nice to have: